 To configure the authentication against a TACACS+ server, choose TACACS+ with fallback or TACACS+ only as the PAM mode and set up all required items, see Figure 69.
-Table 53 describes all the configuration options for the TACACS PAM modes.
+Table 54 describes all the configuration options for the TACACS PAM modes.

-Authentication Configu ration Two-Factor Authentication Mode disabled TACACS+ only > TACACS+ Server(s) Authentication Type Timeout Server ASCII Port Secret sec Take Over Server Users Default User Role disabled admin &gt; Delay After Fail Debug can be blank Apply 1 disabled sec
+Authentication Configuratio on Two-Factor Authentication Mode disabled TACACS+ only ] TACACS+ Server(s) Authentication Type Timeout ASCII ~ sec Server Port Secret Take Over Server Users Default User Role disabled admin ~ ] Delay After Fail Debug can be blank 1 disabled ~ sec Apply